 ANO Approvals

-All ground stations (including visiting international vessels) require an ANO approval for any aeronautical radio equipment used.
+All ground stations (including those Offshore) require an ANO approval for any aeronautical radio equipment used.
 This includes handhelds units.
-It is the responsibility of the licence holder to ensure they have the relevant ANO approval which covers the equipment currently installed.
-An ANO approval is required by law and is a condition of the wireless telegraphy licence of all ground operators including offshore platforms.
-It is the operator’s responsibility to ensure they hold a valid ANO approval for their equipment and to ensure all details are correct.
+It is the responsibility of the operator to ensure they have the relevant ANO approval which covers the equipment currently installed and to ensure that all details are correct.
+An ANO approval is required by law and is a condition of the WT Act Licence.

 The CNS Approvals team can be contacted by email: Approvals.RCS@caa.co.uk.